paulcwhgithub/UCSD-CyberXSecurity/Homework 15/Homework15_README.md

 5. What steps can an organization take to obscure or obfuscate their contact information on domain registry web sites?
+- **company information can be redacted for privacy.**

 6. True or False: As a network defender, `Client-Side` validation is preferred over `Server-Side` validation because it's easier to defend against attacks.

    - Explain why you chose the answer that you did.
+   - **False.
+Because client-side validation can be manipulated or disabled by the web client.**

 ____